 So it gets a bit tricky to wash the diapers.
 Depending on how many diapers you have and how often you change your baby, you will likely need to wash the diapers every couple of days.
 I use baking soda and distilled vinegar for the prewash (wash on cold) and then wash the diapers in hot water with Tide Original powder.
 You can’t use a liquid detergent without ruining the diapers because it will hamper absorbency.
 There are a lot of options for cloth diaper-safe detergent though (see this list).
 The last time we checked the Swamp Rabbit Café & Grocery in Greenville sells a couple of cloth diaper-friendly detergents as well.

 For drying, you will need to hang up the diaper covers to dry.
 Everything else can go in the dryer.
 I try to get my diapers outside in a sunny spot as often as possible since the sun naturally bleaches them and gets out the stains.
+If you can’t go outside, running a tension line over your bathtub is a great option, or even in your laundry room.
+Then, the diapers can dry out with the heat coming off of the dryer.

 The wash routine can come with challenges for sure.
 This awesome Facebook group, Fluff Love & CD Science, is an excellent resource to help get answers on troubleshooting issues that come up with cloth diapers.